Our featured feline is Socks - read a little more about him at the foot of the page PnF Featuring Felines banner

 (if this happens, use Refresh from your toolbar to reload the page)

-Here's a museum with a difference: it has no premises, and in fact the Allan Janus Museum is a virtual one (i.e. it exists only as a website) devoted to the work of the fairly obscure Maryland photographer and collector of paintings and photographs, Allan Janus, born around 1881.
-The webmaster works for a real museum, the National Air and Space Museum in Washington, DC, where he is an archivist; he maintains the site as 'a relief from the big-museum world', and signs himself as 'Allan Janus'.
+Here's a museum with a difference, as it has no premises: the Allan Janus Museum is a virtual one (existing only as a website and blog) devoted to the work of the fairly obscure Maryland photographer and collector of paintings and photographs, Allan Janus, born around 1881.
+The webmaster works for a real museum, the National Air and Space Museum in Washington, DC, where he's an archivist; he maintains the site as 'a relief from the big-museum world', and signs himself as 'Allan Janus'.

-However, the 'museum' cats Max and Maxine are real enough, so we thought we'd give them a mention.
-The pair were adopted from a local animal shelter in Washington Grove, Maryland, about four years ago; it's uncertain whether they are actually brother and sister, but since they were tiny kittens they have been inseparable.
-They could well have Norwegian Forest blood - but it's Maxine that has the feisty and fearless nature, while Max is 'more of a dreamer'.
-Although it's well known among cat people that cats have three names (at least, it is if you have read T.S.
-Eliot!), these are the first we've met that have aliases!
-Apparently when their owner took them on, the shelter decreed that they were to be 'perpetual indoor cats' — but as he lives in an ideal place for cats, when they were settled in and a bit older, he started to let them out.
+However, the 'museum' cats Max and Maxine are real enough.
+The pair were adopted from a local animal shelter in Washington Grove, Maryland, in about 2002.
+It's uncertain whether they're actually brother and sister, but since they were tiny kittens they have been inseparable.
+They could well have Norwegian Forest blood, but it's Maxine that has the feisty and fearless nature, while Max is 'more of a dreamer'.
+Although it's well known among cat people that cats have three names (at least, it is if you've read T.S.
+Eliot), these are the first we've met with aliases!
+Apparently when their owner took them on, the shelter decreed that they were to be 'perpetual indoor cats' — but as he lives in an ideal place for cats, when they were settled in and a bit older he started to let them out.

-Unfortunately the shelter found out and threatened to remove the felines, so for reporting purposes they adopted the outdoor personae of Leroy and Natasha!
-There is a whole gallery of delightful photos of them, and some of their local friends, and some video 'shorts'.
+Unfortunately the shelter found out and threatened to remove the felines, so for reporting purposes they adopted the outdoor personae of Leroy and Natasha.
+There's a Flickr gallery of delightful photos of them and their local friends, some video 'shorts', and a blog for the cats of the neighbourhood.
 We've downloaded the photos of Max and Maxine from the gallery, with their owner's permission.

-Max - click to enlarge Maxine with a cicada - click to enlarge Max and Maxine - click to enlarge Maxine relaxing - click to enlarge Max with the monkey-god Hanuman - click to enlarge
+Max - Allan Janus museum Maxine with a cicada Max and Maxine - Allan Janus museum Maxine relaxing Max with the monkey-god Hanuman

 'Allan Janus' has also written a book entitled Animals Aloft, with photos and details of animals that went aloft in the early days of flying machines.
 Although many are dogs and other animals, there are a few cats, one of which was Kiddo.

-Many thanks to Allan Janus for the information about his museum and his feline friends.
+Many thanks to Allan Janus for information about his museum and feline friends.

 If you would like to comment please contact me,